Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Related Works

 \subsection{Generic Representations of Driving Environments}

 Generic representations of driving environments can be regarded as invariant features across different driving scenarios or domains.
-Very few works have tried to find generic representations of driving environments. \cite{transfer_intersect_ped_2} applied affine transformation of pedestrians' trajectories into a uniform curbside coordinate frame. \cite{hu_frenet_IRL} utilized the Fren\'{e}t coordinate frame along road reference paths to represent feature vectors of two interacting agents.
-In \cite{chauffeurnet}, self-centered image-based features were used as input to the network, where traffic regulations were encoded through images. \cite{topology_traj_LSTM} brought forward bird’s eye representation of the scene surrounding the object, fusing various types of information on the scene which include satellite images and bounding boxes of other traffic participants.
+Very few works have tried to find generic representations of driving environments.
+Jaipuria \textit{et al.} \cite{transfer_intersect_ped_2} applied affine transformation of pedestrians' trajectories into a uniform curbside coordinate frame.
+Hu \textit{et al.} \cite{hu_frenet_IRL}, \cite{hu2022causal} utilized the Fren\'{e}t coordinate frame along road reference paths to represent feature vectors of two interacting agents.
+In \cite{chauffeurnet}, self-centered image-based features were used as input to the network, where traffic regulations were encoded through images.
+Breuer \textit{et al.} \cite{topology_traj_LSTM} brought forward bird’s eye representation of the scene surrounding the object, fusing various types of information on the scene which include satellite images and bounding boxes of other traffic participants.

-These works either focus on extracting representations for a specific type of driving scenario (e.g. intersection \cite{transfer_intersect_ped_2}, roundabout \cite{hu_frenet_IRL}) or applying end-to-end learning approaches to implicitly learn generic representations across different scenarios \cite{chauffeurnet}, \cite{topology_traj_LSTM}.
 A recent work from Waymo \cite{waymo} proposed a vectorized representation to encode HD maps and agent dynamics.
 Although such vectorized representations are applicable to various driving scenarios, even some simple or obvious relations between road or agent vectors have to be learned by the network and there is no guarantee that those known relations can be learned correctly.
 In fact, representations obtained from end-to-end deep learning models are with high abstraction level, which cannot be fully trusted and may fail under scenarios that are not well covered by the training data.
-Instead, in this work, we will take the advantage of our domain knowledge while constructing desired generic representations for various driving environments.